codingwithmanny/gatsby-env-vars/README.md

 # Gatsby Environment Variable Project

-First implementation of passing environment variables to docker image running Gatsby.
+The is the final implementation of passing environment variables to docker image running Gatsby.

 ## Requirements